Outlier detection in default logics: the tractability/intractability frontier: Conclusions

+Traditional approaches model the normal behavior of individuals by performing some statistical analysis on the given data set and, then, singling out those individuals whose behavior or characteristics significantly deviate from normal ones.
+On the other hand, it is supposedly quite interesting to exploit {domain knowledge} in order to guide the search for anomalous observations.

+The outlier detection technique investigated here is based on the definition introduced in \citep{ABP08}, which is an unsupervised one, in that no examples of normality/abnormality are required.
+This technique can be applied to databases including observations to be examined, databases provided by the organization which is interested in learning exceptional individuals.
+In order to exploit domain knowledge, databases are to be coupled with a knowledgebase composed of default rules and observations.
+The default rules can be supplied directly by the knowledge engineer or they can be a product of a rule learning module.
+E.g., the rule learning step can be based on theory and algorithms developed for learning default rules \citep{DuvalN99} and/or for metaquerying \citep{SOMZ96,BGI03,AngiulliBIP03}\footnote{Metaquerying is a formal tool for learning rules that involve several relations in the database and a metaquery directs the search by providing a (partially specified) pattern of the rules of interest.}.

+As a major contribution of this paper, we have analyzed the tractability border associated with outlier detection problems in default logics.

-\item The algorithm can be applied also to NMU theories, but in this case the cost of steps 5 and 7 depends exponentially on the size of the theory (the reader is referred to Theorem \ref{th:nmu_entail} in Section \ref{sect:intract} for the proof of the co-NP-completeness of the entailment problem for propositional (acyclic) NMU theories). \end{itemize} Overall, the results and arguments reported in this and previous sections indicate that outlier recognition, even in its strong version, remains challenging and difficult on default theories.
-The tractability results we have provided nonetheless indicate that there are significant cases which can be efficiently implemented.
-A complete package for performing outlier detection in general default theories might therefore try to attain reasonable efficiency by recognizing such tractable fragments.
-Techniques by which the outlier detection task in default logics can be rendered practically affordable remain a major subject area for future research.
+Overall, the results and arguments reported in this paper indicate that outlier recognition, even in its strong version, remains challenging and difficult on general default theories.
+The tractability results we have provided nonetheless indicate that there. are significant cases which can be efficiently implemented.